Seed 1: Ravena

-“Have I ever allowed anything beyond myself to do so?” said Notte with nary a twinkle.
+“Have I ever allowed anything beyond myself to do so?” said Notte.

-Flying, falling, rising, tumbling through purple clouds with stars whizzing past like feral firecrackers, shadows of things with too many limbs undulating at the speed of sunflowers, glimpses of eyes orange and black and blue and blazing, and trees (no, one tree, one great tree so great it could not be comprehended), hammers and horns and helmets with wings, and —
+He was flying, falling, rising, tumbling through purple clouds, whizzing past stars like feral fireworks, sweeping through shadows of things with too many limbs that moved at the speed of sunflowers, glimpsing eyes orange and black and blue and blazing, and trees (no, just one tree, one great tree so big it could not be comprehended), hammers and horns and helmets and wings and —

-A throne room.
-A Throne, built from wood but not wood grown in this world, a piece of living Tree (that tree, that tree was too big) living in borrowed shape but only for a time, and upon it sat the ghost of someone terrible, someone beautiful, someone whose long, delicate ears warped with the weight of ghost-gold piercings.
+To a throne room, to the Throne, the Unseelie power built from wood not of this world in borrowed shape ephemeral, and upon it the ghost of someone whose long, delicate ears warped with the weight of ghost-gold piercings.
 Her eyes shone with that purple-black anti-light and saw far, too far, into eternity.

 Notte steadied him, hands on his shoulders.
 “Breathe, child.”